 The extended and refurbished Bexhill Museum in Bexhill-on-Sea includes two ...

-The practice is designing an art museum that will display prominent examples from ...
+The practice is designing an art museum as part of its redevelopment of the ...